Let’s Keep It OUR University

 🔹 Include Your Information – Provide your name and contact details to ensure your message is counted.

 🔹 State Your Connection – Mention if you are a UWF student, faculty member, alumni, or concerned community member to establish credibility.
+BE SURE TO EMPHASIZE YOUR WHY YOU ARE WRITING THEM.

 🔹 Email Format – For senators not listed with an email, use: